SpankChain/spankbank/Readme.md

 ## Usage

 SPANK holders can stake their SPANK tokens with the SpankBank for up to 12 (30 day) periods by calling the `stake` function.
 BOOTY fees can be paid to the SpankBank by anyone by calling the `sendFees` function.
 When a new period starts, anyone can mint BOOTY for the previous period by calling the `mintBooty` function.
-Once BOOTY has been minted for a period, the stakers for that period can call the `claimBooty` function to claim their BOOTY.
+Once BOOTY has been minted for a previous period, the stakers for that period can call the `claimBooty` function to claim their BOOTY.
 In order to be eligible to receive BOOTY, during each staking period stakers have to check in with the SpankBank by calling the `checkIn` function.
 Stakers can optionally extend their stake for additional periods when checking in.
 When a staker's stake has expired, they can withdraw their staked SPANK using the `withdrawStake` function.

 If stakers want to only partially extend their stake (e.g. extend only 50% of their stake by an additional month, not all of it) or to transfer some of their stake to a new address (e.g. for security reasons) they can do so by calling the `splitStake` function.